About the American Association for Nude Recreation

 Though we members of AANR are all accepting of those who enjoy wholesome nude recreation, we are a collection of individuals who have varying interests and levels of tolerance on a variety of subjects.
 However, the one constant that must remain among AANR members for us to survive as a viable organization that protects and promotes the right of nude recreation, is that we communicate and work through the challenges that each decade brings to our family in this ever evolving world.

 During the past eight decades we have collectively weathered many storms.
 Recessions.
 Societal unrest.
 Global conflict.
 Reactionary assaults.
-Media coverage good and bad.
-Yet our members are resilient and committed, and we have become a stronger organization throughout these changes.
-Members and club owners are active contributors within their local communities; conscientious stewards of their environment; and most importantly accepting of their neighbors based upon who they are on the inside, not the exterior package or the financial or political clout they may wield.
+Media coverage good and bad and a Worldwide pandemic Yet our members are resilient and committed, and we have become a stronger organization throughout these changes.
+Members and club owners are active contributors within their local communities; conscientious stewards of their environment; and most importantly accepting of their neighbors based upon who they are on the inside, not the exterior package or the financial or political clout they may yield.

 The growing interest in, and acceptance of, the positive aspects of social nudity has caused many sociology professors to contact AANR looking for more information on the history of nudism, while business professors are often interested in the nude recreation industry.
 We are a relevant and significant segment of society.
 So be proud to be a naturist.